 Frequently Asked Questions

-Q: As University property, are the PCs and laptops in my department automatically insured and covered for damage, theft, etc.?
+Q: As system-owned property, are the PCs and laptops in my department automatically insured and covered for damage, theft, and so forth?

-A: University Risk Management administers a Computer Insurance Plan that can cover computers.
+A: Yes, but coverage is subject to a high deductible.
+However, Risk Management administers a computer insurance plan that can cover computers with lower deductibles.
 This coverage, though, is not automatic.
-A University unit must contact UORM if they want to insure their computer equipment.
-Read the ‘Property Insurance’ topic to find detailed information about computer insurance.
+A University unit must contact Risk Management if it wants to insure computer equipment.

-Q: Our department is planning an event and the public will be invited to participate.
+Q: Our department is planning an event in which the public will participate.
 Should we have participants sign any type of release?

 A: Read our Acknowledgement of Risk and Release of Responsibility page.